-Being married in community of property basically means that all the assets and debts from before the marriage are shared in a joint estate between both spouses.
-Any assets, debts and liabilities acquired by either spouse after their marriage will then also added to this joint estate.
+Being married in community of property in South Africa basically means that all the assets (such as personal property) and debts from before the marriage are shared in a joint estate between both spouses.
+As a general rule, any assets, debts and liabilities acquired by either spouse after their marriage will then also added to this joint estate.

-If the couple do not sign an Antenuptial Contract before their marriage, then by default they will be married in community of property in terms of South African Law.
+If the couple do not sign an Antenuptial Contract before their marriage, then by default they will be entering a community of property marriage in terms of South African Law.
 While a marriage in community is the cheapest and most popular matrimonial regime, it is deeply flawed.

-When couples are married in community of property, their separate estates are combined, and each spouse has the right to dispose of the assets as they wish.
+When couples in South Africa are married in community of property, the spouses' estates are combined, and each spouse has the right to dispose of the assets as they wish.
 They are also equal managers of the joint estate.

 While the couple is equally responsible for the management of their joint estate, certain transactions require consent from the other spouse.
 In these cases, written consent might be required.

 All assets that one spouse acquired prior to the marriage, as well as the assets accumulated during marriage, will fall into the joint estate.
-This means that once the marriage is terminated, all of the assets will be calculated and divided between the two parties.
+This means that in terms of estate planning, once the marriage is terminated, all of the assets will be calculated and divided between the two parties.

 The only asset that may be excluded from the joint estate is an inheritance.